 How to set up Now Playing on your Pixel

-- On this Settings page, you can also turn Notifications on and off, enable the Show search button on lock screen tool, or check your Now Playing history.
+On this Settings page, you can also turn Notifications on and off, enable the Show search button on lock screen tool, or check your Now Playing history.
 On the Pixel 3a and higher, you can also add songs to your Favorites list from the history view.

 Just like that, you've turned on Now Playing!
-Anytime your Pixel hears and identifies music, the song title and artist will appear directly below the lock icon on your Pixel Lock Screen.
+Anytime your Pixel hears and identifies music, the song title and artist will appear directly below the lock/fingerprint icon on your Pixel lock screen.
 Or, if your phone is on at the time, it'll appear in your Notification Pane if you swipe down from the top of the screen.

 From your lock screen, if you tap the song information and unlock your phone, you'll automatically be sent to your Now Playing history, with options to jump directly to the song on your installed music streaming apps.
 From there, you may also choose to check your Now Playing history and see your latest listened-to songs identified by the service.

 If you want to access your Now Playing data more easily, from the Now Playing History screen, tap the three-dot icon in the top-right of the display and select Add to Home Screen.
 From the following pop-up, you can add a 1x1 icon to your Home that'll make this screen much easier to find.

 How Now Playing works and why it works better on newer Pixels